 You may have noticed there are no popups, autoplaying videos or other annoying advertisements on this site.
 That’s because I don’t accept advertising.

-However, this is a for-profit website, and you deserve to understand any potential biases that affect my writing of this article.
+However, this is a family-owned, for-profit website.
+You deserve to understand any potential biases that affect my writing of this article.

 Some of the links on this page and site are affiliate links to companies like Amazon and Palmetto State Armory.
 These links take you to the products mentioned in the article.
 Should you decide to purchase something from one of those companies, I make a small commission.

 The links do not change your purchase price.
 I do not get to see what any individual purchases.

 If you have any questions or concerns about this article or the Peltor Sport Tactical 500 reviewed here, please leave a message in the comments section below.

 One reply on “Peltor Sport Tactical 500 Electronic Hearing Protection Review”